Vishalthokade/gcp-tf-jenkins-project/README.md

 Access to a GitHub repository
 Steps:

-## CI/CD Pipeline using Jenkins and Terraform | Github Webhook Trigger
+## CI/CD Pipeline using Jenkins and Terraform | Github Webhook Trigger | Steps

 **1.** Deploy a Jenkins instance from marketplace.